-DEFECTS include superficial and intrinsic damage which adversely affects the appearance of the lot such as scorching, blemishes, discoloration, immature or shriveled kernels, and kernels with pitted black or brown spots, adhering testa, scrapes, flux marks and speckles.
+DEFECTS include superficial and intrinsic damage which adversely affects the appearance of the lot such as scorching, blemishes, discoloration, immature or shriveled kernels, kernels with pitted black or brown spots, adhering testa, scrapes, flux marks and speckles.
 Defects vary by grade.
 The presence of kernels of a lower grade is scored as a defect.
 Examples of defects include:

-SCORCHING - a discoloration due to overheating during shelling or blanching.
+SCORCHING - a discoloration due to over heating during shelling or blanching.

-BLEMISHES OR DISCOLORATION - speckles or spots in aggregate >3 mm on the kernels from causes other than shelling or blanching; discolored curved lines, loops, or swirls on the kernel that are apparent after removal of testa.
+BLEMISHES OR DISCOLORATION - spots in aggregate in excess of 3 mm on the kernels from causes other than shelling or blanching.